gatheringhallstudios/MHWorldData/README.md

 ## How to build
 Make sure Python 3.6 or greater is installed on your system, and pipenv is installed (`pip install pipenv`).
 - Open a console window in the root project directory (shift+rightclick or `cd` to navigate to it)
+- `pipenv --python 3.8` to setup the environment.
+Make sure its using python 3.6 or greater.
 - `pipenv install` to install all dependencies.
-Make sure its using python 3.6 or greater.
 - `pipenv shell` to activate the environment

 Afterwards, run `pipenv run python build.py` in a terminal to generate an `mhw.sql` file.
 You can run the tests by executing `pipenv run pytest tests`.